-National data trends emphasis an aging population as a given, but Cootamundra faces this on an unprecedented scale (no other town in the Riverina beats Cootamundra's percentage of over 65 year an opportunity for growth and development of a medical industry focused on training frontline medical staff such as nurses, pathologists, medical administrators, care assistants and so on.
+National data trends emphasis an aging population as a given, but Cootamundra faces this on an unprecedented scale (no other town in the Riverina beats Cootamundra's percentage of over 65 year olds).
+This challenge could be the potential spark to create an opportunity for growth and development of a medical industry focused on training frontline medical staff such as nurses, pathologists, medical administrators, care assistants and so on.
+This would complement the Rural Medical School to be located in Wagga Wagga which will facilitate doctor training from initial education to training and accreditation.